sharklasers996/csharp-helper/README.md

 Helper functions to speed up C# development.

-## Functions
+**Functions are intended to be called using keyboard shortcuts (or command search dropdown), hence no mouse menus.**

+# Inject Dependency (C#)
 `csharp-helper.inject-dependency`

-Provides search input for finding *.cs files, adds selected file name to constructor, creates private readonly field.
+Provides search input for finding *.cs files, adds selected file name to constructor, creates private readonly field, formats constructor on separate lines if it has more than one parameter.

 Constructor will be created if it doesn't exist.